EconomistDigitalSolutions/ramlapi/README.md

 * Ramlapi - used to parse a RAML file and wire it up to a router.
 * Ramlgen - used to parse a RAML file and write a set of HTTP handlers.

+#### RAML Compatibility

+The current version of the Ramlapi and Ramlgen packages supports *most* of the 0.8 RAML specification.

+Our intention is to implement further support as:

+1. Preliminary 1.0 support
+2. Full 1.0 support
+3. Additional 0.8 support

+Enhancing 0.8 support is a low priority as users are strongly urged to migrate to 1.0 as soon as possible

 #### HOW TO RAML-GEN

 1. Build your API design in RAML.